 Johnna Frierson is the founding director of the Office of Diversity and Inclusion at the Pratt School of Engineering.
 She completed her undergraduate degree in Biology at Furman University in Greenville, SC.
 She then went on to complete her doctoral studies in the Department of Microbiology and Immunology at Vanderbilt University, and postdoctoral training in the Science, Technology, Engineering, and Mathematics (STEM) Program Director postdoctoral fellowship in the Office of Biomedical Graduate Education at the University of North Carolina at Chapel Hill.
 She has extensive experience in developing innovative pre-graduate and graduate-level programs and initiatives focused on diversity recruitment and retention, science outreach, and cross-disciplinary graduate training.
 In her current role as the founding director of the Office of Diversity and Inclusion in Engineering she provides leadership in developing and implementing future steps in the engineering school’s ongoing diversity initiatives, including thoughtful practices to enhance recruitment and retention of underrepresented groups at the student, faculty and staff levels, and to foster greater inclusion of diverse groups and viewpoints in the academic community.
 Dr. Frierson also serves as a co-PI for the NSF-funded REU program for undergraduates in engineering.

 Adrienne Stiff-Roberts brings experience in mentorship, outreach, and program development for engineering graduate students to the committee.
-She holds Duke’s Julian Abele Award for Graduate Mentor of the Year (2016) and is an education and outreach director for the Research Triangle Materials Research Science & Engineering Center, a director and instructor for the Student Engineering Network: Strengthening Opportunities in Research (SENSOR), and a faculty advisor for the Duke University Chapter of the National Society of Black Engineers (NSBE).
+She holds Duke’s Julian Abele Award for Graduate Mentor of the Year (2016), serves as the director and instructor for the Student Engineering Network: Strengthening Opportunities in Research (SENSOR) Saturday Academy for 8th and 9th graders in Durham Public Schools, and is the faculty advisor for the Duke University Chapter of the National Society of Black Engineers (NSBE).
+She also serves as the Director of Graduate Studies for the University Program in Materials Science and Engineering.
 Dr. Stiff-Roberts received both the B.S. degree in physics from Spelman College and the B.E.E. degree in electrical engineering from the Georgia Institute of Technology in 1999.
 She received an M.S.E. in electrical engineering and a Ph.D. in applied physics in 2001 and 2004, respectively, from the University of Michigan, Ann Arbor.
 Dr. Stiff-Roberts joined Duke in August 2004.
 Her research interests include the synthesis of multi-component and hybrid (organic-inorganic) materials using a novel approach for organic-based thin film deposition that combines solution and vacuum-processing.

 Graduate Student Representatives